-The end compartments are fed by the electrode rinse solution containing an ionic couple (for example, Fe^{3+}/Fe^{2+} if the end membranes are AEMs or $[Fe(CN)6]^{3-}/[Fe(CN)6]^{4-}$ if they are CEMs [50,51]) and are provided with electrodes which can be closed via an external circuit on an electrical load.
+The end compartments are fed by the electrode rinse solution containing an ionic couple (for example, Fe3+/Fe2+ if the end membranes are AEMs or [Fe(CN)6]3-/[Fe(CN)6]4- if they are CEMs [50,51]) and are provided with electrodes which can be closed via an external circuit on an electrical load.
 When the circuit is closed the voltage at the electrodes triggers redox reactions, with release of electrons at the anode and consumption of electrons at the cathode, so that an electrical current flows through the load.
 As a consequence, the co-ion exclusion of the IEMs gives rise to selective ionic fluxes within the stack: cations move through CEMs and anions through AEMs, from each concentrate channel towards the two neighbouring diluate ones.
-The voltage losses due to different phenomena, collectively indicated as the internal resistance of the stack.
+The voltage over the stack, and thus over the external load, will be given by the OCV less the voltage losses due to different phenomena, collectively indicated as the internal resistance of the stack.